Gunman flees after killing two on Houston highway with assault rifle

 An unidentified male witness pulled out a pistol and started firing shots at the suspect, Dobbins said.
 The suspect then fled in his vehicle, along with a male passenger.

-Other witnesses tried performing CPR on the two victims before authorities arrived, but to no avail.
+Other witnesses tried performing CPR on the two victims, aged 25 and 33, before authorities arrived, but to no avail.

 Reporting by Matthew Lavietes in New York; Editing by Dan Grebler